bourneagain/itsTodoAgain/README.md

 ### in the pipeline
 * Adding authentication using passport
 * Individual user todo
 * Using Angular Materialistic design
+* Add tabs for categories
 * Sockets IO for live updates of friend's list etc
 * Explore FIREBASE